rawbsrn/volunteer_tracker/README.md

 ## Description

-A website with nested CRUD (Create, Read, Update, and Delete) functionality
+A website with nested CRUD (Create, Read, Update, and Delete) functionality to track which volunteers are working on what projects in a SQL database in a one-to-many relationship.

 ## Setup/Installation Requirements